 Mr. Eberhardt currently resides in Clarence, New York, which is just outside of Buffalo with his wife of 43 years Mary Joan Coleman Eberhardt.
 Mr. Eberhardt was blessed to have four wonderful children and six grandchildren.
 Mr. Eberhardt was also fortunate enough to be a part of the Distinguished Military Graduate Commissioned, 2nd Lieutenant U.S. Army Finance Corporation.

-Kimberly W. Blanchet is an associate in Barnes & Thornburg LLP's Indianapolis office and focuses her practice in the Governmental Services and Finance Department.
+Kimberly W. Blanchet is a partner with Barnes & Thornburg LLP's Indianapolis office and focuses her practice in the Governmental Services and Finance Department.
 Ms. Blanchet graduated from Indiana University- Bloomington in 1994 with a degree in Business-Marketing.
 In 1998, she received her Doctor of Jurisprudence degree from Indiana University-Indianapolis.

 Ms. Blanchet has worked on a variety of financings involving counties, cities, towns, regional water and sewer districts, hospitals, and school corporations.
 In addition to acting as bond counsel, she has participated in public finance transactions in other capacities, including underwriter's counsel and issuer's counsel.